unlhcc/unity-fish/README.md

-# Unibersity of Nebraska at Lincoln Holland Computing Center's Unity-Fish Animation System
+# University of Nebraska at Lincoln Holland Computing Center's Unity-Fish Animation System

 ### Prerequisite
 * You will need a server that is utilizing the Ganglia system monitoring tool